 A co-occurring disorder is a medical term used to describe two different disorders that have become linked together in how they affect someone and cannot be effectively treated separately from each other.
 It is specifically used to denote the combination of a substance use disorder and one or more mental health disorders.

-Co-occurring disorders are quite common, roughly 1 in 4 adults in the United States who has a mental health disorder will also have a substance use disorder, since addiction and mental health disorders are strongly linked in a variety of complex ways.
+Co-occurring disorders are quite common, roughly 1 in 4 adults in the United States who have a mental health disorder will also have a substance use disorder since addiction and mental health disorders are strongly linked in a variety of complex ways.

 One of the ways that depression is extremely similar to addiction is that the risk factors for both include a mix of situational factors, brain chemistry, genetics, environment, and the presence of childhood trauma or other negative early experiences.